 If the remote desktop has a dual virtual CPU, you can play 1080p formatted video, although the media player might need to be adjusted to a smaller window size.

 You can configure remote desktops to use software- or hardware-accelerated graphics.
 The software-accelerated graphics feature enables you to run DirectX 9 and OpenGL 2.1 applications without requiring a physical graphics processing unit (GPU).
 The hardware-accelerated graphics features enable virtual machines to either share the physical GPUs (graphical processing unit) on a vSphere host or dedicate a physical GPU to a single virtual desktop.

 For 3D applications, up to two monitors are supported, and the maximum screen resolution is 1920 x 1200.
 The guest operating system on the remote desktops must be Windows 7 or later.

 For more information about 3D features, see Using 3D Graphics Applications.

 Hardware Requirements for Client Systems

-For information about processor and memory requirements for the specific type of desktop or mobile client device, go to https://docs.vmware.com/en/VMware-Horizon-Client/index.html.
+For information about processor and memory requirements, see the "Using VMware Horizon Client" document for the specific type of desktop or mobile client device.
+Go to https://www.vmware.com/support/viewclients/doc/viewclients_pubs.html.